Diode Clippers – An overview of Clipping Circuits

 Drawbacks of Series and Shunt Diode Clippers

-- In series clippers, when the diode is in ‘OFF’ position, there will be no transmission of input signal to output.
-But in case of high frequency signals transmission occurs through diode capacitance which is undesirable.
-This is the drawback of using diode as a series element in such clippers.
+- In series clippers, when the diode is in ‘OFF’ position, there will be no transmission of the input signal to output.
+But in the case of high-frequency signals transmission occurs through diode capacitance which is undesirable.
+This is the drawback of using the diode as a series element in such clippers.

-- In shunt clippers, when diode is in the ‘off condition, transmission of input signal should take place to output.
-But in case of high frequency input signals, diode capacitance affects the circuit operation adversely and the signal gets attenuated (that is, it passes through diode capacitance to ground).
+- In shunt clippers, when the diode is in the ‘off condition, transmission of input signal should take place to output.
+But in the case of high-frequency input signals, diode capacitance affects the circuit operation adversely and the signal gets attenuated (that is, it passes through diode capacitance to ground).

 To gain more knowledge about various other Clipping circuits – say Clipping circuits using Transistors, Applications of Diode clippers etc. Follow the links below.